-- 1. Vendors who cancel providing 72 hours advance notice are eligible to receive a refund.
-A refund will be applied to the vendor's next rental payment. - 2.
+- 1. Vendors who cancel providing 72 hours advance notice to the CFM Manager are eligible to receive a refund in the form of a payment transfer to the following attended market. - 2.
 Vendors who cancel their spaces without appropriate notice or by not showing up at the CFM will be charged in full and are not eligible to receive a refund. - 3.
 Three excused cancellations per season are granted to a vendor.
-More than three cancellations may result in the loss of a space privilege and may forfeit any refund due. - 4.
+More than three unexcused cancellations may result in the loss of a space privilege and may forfeit any refund due. - 4.
 Refunded fees will be less any advanced discounts. - 5.
 Space reservations will be held until 45 minutes prior to the CFM opening.
 If possible, the CFM manager will assign the vendor a space when he or she arrives.
 In the event a space cannot be found, the vendor will not qualify for a refund. - 6.
-A vendor's cancellations of CFM season due to health, business or other extraordinary reasons will be refunded according to CFM's cancellation policy.
+A vendor's cancellations of CFM season due to health, business or other extraordinary reasons will be refunded according to the CFM's cancellation policy.